 Read more:

-Overall, Fort Lauderdale along with Downtown is the best area to stay in Fort Lauderdale because they both have a super central location and they offers widest range of accommodation for all budget.
-If you book a hotel here, you will located in the middle of action, within walking distance to restaurants, bars, and shops.
+Overall, Fort Lauderdale Beach and Downtown is the best area to stay in Fort Lauderdale because they both popular central neighborhoods, offering widest range of accommodation options as well as restaurants, bars, and shops.